qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 Metroid games, which are usually fairly similar in gameplay, to Mario or Sonic, which have two fairly distinct blocks.

-(Dotted lines separate 2D from 3D games; solid lines separate series from each other)
+Dotted lines separate 2D from 3D games; solid lines separate series from each other.

 <iframe src="/assets/html/2d-3d-mario-sonic-metroid-table.html" style="width:150%;height:30em"></iframe>

+ In each series, we can see that some traits are consistent in a series, but others are much more common on (or exclusive to) either 2D or 3D games.

+- 3D Mario games have at least a little bit of story and more varied layouts, mostly avoid ranged combat, and give some form of air-jump (which also provides improved air control).
+- 3D Metroid games all give the player an air-jump early enough to count as "Yes" rather than "Slightly/Special" (though on the other hand, it's much more limited than in the 2D games – this is a bit of lost nuance).
+They're quite similar beyond that, though.
+- 3D Sonic games have more linear gameplay, often remove jump-combat and water, provide an airjump, and have some emphasis on a story.

 ### Genre savvy?
 Not so much.